T-racey/My100DaysofCode/log.md

 **Thoughts:**

-It was great to work with the team today cloning, pushing and pulling our work thrugh Github.
+It was great to work with the team today cloning, pushing and pulling our work through Github.
 I'm looking forward to using this more.

 &nbsp;